 Restore your tooth’s strength, durability, and beauty.

 Dr. Vanama uses a dental crown to restore teeth for several different reasons.
-The most common ones include:
+The most common concerns include the following:

 It typically takes two separate appointments with Dr. Vanama to complete placement of your new crown.

 During your first session, Dr. Vanama takes x-rays of the tooth to receive the crown and the bone surrounding it.
 Your dentist in Issaquah uses dental putty to take an impression of the tooth.
 She sends this to our dental laboratory for preparation of your custom dental crown.

 It typically takes two to three weeks for the lab to return the new restoration.
 We are happy to provide you with a temporary restoration in the meantime.

 At your second appointment, Dr. Vanama removes the temporary crown and ensures that the permanent one fits as it should.
 She makes any necessary adjustments before cementing the crown into its final position.
 You receive a local anesthetic first so the procedure is not uncomfortable for you.